murchandamus/fuzzing-helpers/README.md

 My setup uses four branches of repositories for the process:

 - ~/Workspace/qa-assets
     A branch of the https://github.com/bitcoin-core/qa-assets repository on GitHub.
-It is used to hold the latest state of the upstream repository and to create submission to the upstream repository.
+It is used to hold the latest state of the upstream repository and to create submissions to the upstream repository.
 There is a fuzz corpus for each fuzz target in the `fuzz_corpora` directory.
 - ~/Workspace/qa-assets-active-fuzzing
     A second branch of the https://github.com/bitcoin-core/qa-assets repository on GitHub.
 The inputs generated from nightly fuzzing are stored in this directory.
 There is a fuzz corpus for each fuzz target in the `fuzz_corpora` directory.
 - ~/Workspace/qa-fuzz
     A fuzz build of Bitcoin Core configured to __not__ use any sanitizers.
-Updated automatically every night to the latest konwn commit of the bitcoin/bitcoin master branch.
+Updated automatically every night to the latest known commit of the bitcoin/bitcoin master branch.
-- ~/Workspace/qa-merge
+- ~/Workspace/qa-fuzz-sanitized
     A fuzz build of Bitcoin Core configured to use __all__ any sanitizers.
-Used to create submissions to the upstream qa-assets repository.
+Updated automatically every night to the latest known commit of the bitcoin/bitcoin master branch.
+Used to ensure that all new input additions found by other threads are also tested against sanitizers.

     ```
     cmake -B build_fuzz \